Children's hospitals share insights on how focusing at the local level helped build relationships with payers.

 Want more information on the CARE Award?

-This is the first installment in a new series on the Coordinating All Resources Effectively (CARE) Award.
-The CARE Award is a landmark national study aimed at improving quality outcomes and reducing the cost of care for children with medical complexity (CMC) enrolled in Medicaid.
+The Coordinating All Resources Effectively (CARE) Award is a landmark national study aimed at improving quality outcomes and reducing the cost of care for children with medical complexity (CMC) enrolled in Medicaid.
 Funded by the Center for Medicare & Medicaid Innovation, CARE is designed to test the concept of a new care delivery system supported by new payment models specific to CMC.

 Under the CARE Award, the Children's Hospital Association partnered with 10 of the nation's leading children's hospitals, eight state Medicaid programs and Medicaid managed care organizations (MCOs), more than 40 primary care practice sites and more than 8,000 children and their families.